marschall-lab/project-ont-1kg/vntr-based-rare-disease-curation/notes.md

 - WDR7 VNTR copy number distribution in the longest amplified alleles from individuals with sALS and sPD and control subjects obtained from the Coriell Institute.
 Repeat copy number is significantly higher in cases of ALS (median [IQR] = 17.5 [9–24], mean ± SD = 17.7 ± 10.4) versus control subjects (median [IQR] = 15 [8–21], mean ± SD = 15.2 ± 9.66; p = 0.0003; Mann-Whitney test).

 Candidate VNTR from our sites list: chr18	57226379	57227527

+Conclusion: The study does not provide robust statistics for disease-associated VNTR and hence we are not considering this for now.
+But it will be interesting to investigate this site later.